DE

 • Scheduling is of central importance in the optimization of logistical, production and business processes.

-• It is essential for purchasing in order to guarantee security of supply with minimum storage costs and to avoid production bottlenecks.
+• It is essential for Procurement in order to guarantee security of supply with minimal storage costs and to avoid production bottlenecks.

-• Materials planning in Purchasing ensures that the right materials are available in the right quantity at the right time and in the right place.
+• Materials planning in Procurement ensures that the right materials are available in the right quantity at the right place at the right time.

 • Demand analysis: Determination of current and future material requirements based on sales forecasts and production plans